-Ever eaten in a renovated 1920’s parking garage?
-Well, you can at Front Royal Brewing (Website/Facebook)!
-Brew Master Tim Arndt and Chef Steve Sexton have teamed up to create a menu and beer selection that pairs well throughout any day.
-Head over to Chester Street and walk into Blue Wing Frog (Website/Facebook), where you’ll learn that “you are what you eat, so don’t be fast, cheap, easy or fake!”
+Ever eaten in a renovated 1920s parking garage?
+Well, you can at Front Royal Brewing!
+Brew Master Tim Arndt and Chef Megan Bwenson have teamed up to create a menu and beer selection that pairs well throughout any day.
+We interviewed Tim to learn more about this awesome place.
+Also, head over to Chester Street and walk into Blue Wing Frog, where you’ll learn that “you are what you eat, so don’t be fast, cheap, easy or fake!”
 Everything at Blue Wing Frog is made from scratch and comes from people the owners know.

 We had the pleasure of speaking with some of these local business owners and can’t wait to share more about them in the coming weeks!
 Stay tuned.